tanmayi-dev/fcc-data-visualization/Notes.md

 - For a bar chart, all of the bars should sit on the same vertical level, which means the `y` value stays the same (at 0) for all bars.
 The `x` value, however, needs to change as you add new bars.
 Remember that larger `x` values push items farther to the right.
 As you go through the array elements in `dataset`, the `x` value should increase.

+### SVG Properties

-The `attr()` method in D3 accepts a callback function to dynamically set that attribute.
+- The `attr()` method in D3 accepts a callback function to dynamically set that attribute.
 The callback function takes two arguments, one for the data point itself (usually `d`) and one for the index of the data point in the array.
 The second argument for the index is optional.
 Here's the format:

 ```js
 selection.attr("property", (d, i) => {});
 ```

 - It's important to note that you do NOT need to write a `for` loop or use `forEach()` to iterate over the items in the data set.
 Recall that the `data()` method parses the data set, and any method that's chained after `data()` is run once for each item in the data set.

+### Invert SVG Elements

+- In SVG, the origin point for the coordinates is in the upper-left corner.
+An `x` coordinate of 0 places a shape on the left edge of the SVG area.
+A `y` coordinate of 0 places a shape on the top edge of the SVG area.
+Higher `x` values push the rectangle to the right.
+Higher `y` values push the rectangle down.

+- To make the bars right-side-up, you need to change the way the `y` coordinate is calculated.
+It needs to account for both the height of the bar and the total height of the SVG area.

+- The height of the SVG area is 100.
+If you have a data point of 0 in the set, you would want the bar to start at the bottom of the SVG area (not the top).
+To do this, the `y` coordinate needs a value of 100.
+If the data point value were 1, you would start with a `y` coordinate of 100 to set the bar at the bottom.
+Then you need to account for the height of the bar of 1, so the final `y` coordinate would be 99.

+- The `y` coordinate that is `y = heightOfSVG - heightOfBar` would place the bars right-side-up.